2la/topic-manager-bot/README.md

 # Topic Manager Bot

-Telegram bot for creating topics in a group.
+Telegram bot for proxying messages between users and administrator through topics in a group.

+The bot works as an intermediary: users write to the bot in private messages, and for each user a separate topic is created in the target group.
+The administrator can reply in these topics, and their messages are automatically forwarded to the user through the bot.
+This way, the user sees the administrator's replies in the chat with the bot, while the administrator manages all conversations through topics in one group.

 ## Installation